tech-writing/rapporto/docs/index.md

 # Rapporto

-A program for harvesting information from GitHub and Slack, [DWIM].
+Harvest information from GitHub and Slack, and create reports in Markdown format.
+[DWIM].

 ```{toctree}
 :maxdepth: 1